frer0t/irekure/README.md

 # Install dependencies
 pnpm install

-# Start development server
+# Start development server with Turbopack
 pnpm dev

+# Build for production
+pnpm build

+# Start production server
+pnpm start
 ```

-## Deployment
+## Localization

-The application is ready to deploy on Vercel or any platform supporting Next.js
-applications.
+The application interface is primarily in Kinyarwanda with English variable
+names to better serve the target audience in Rwanda.